 The Company's cash is held in accounts or short-term interest bearing accounts at one of the major Canadian chartered banks.
 Management perceives the credit risk to be low.
 Typically the outstanding accounts receivable balance is relatively concentrated with a few large customers representing the majority of the value.
-As at December 31, 2021, five customers accounted for 80% (December 31, 2020 - five customers accounted for 83%) of the outstanding balance.
-In addition, for the year ended December 31, 2021, five customers accounted for 79% (December 31, 2020 - five customers accounted for 69%) of revenues.
+As at March 31, 2022, five customers accounted for 82% (March 31, 2021 - five customers accounted for 78%) of the outstanding accounts receivable balance.
+In addition, for the quarter ended March 31, 2022, five customers accounted for 75% (March 31, 2021 - five customers accounted for 57%) of revenues.
 The Company has had minimal bad debts over the past several years and accordingly management has recorded an allowance of \$35,000 (September 30, 2021 - \$35,000).